 How many lighthouses are there in New England?
 The number, by most counts, is close to 200.
-Each of these proud landmarks has its own spirit.
-Its own stories.
+Each of these proud landmarks has its own spirit and its own stories.
 Each is beautiful for the role it has played in protecting those who’ve navigated by its glow.

 So, it’s no easy task to choose the 10 most beautiful lighthouses in New England.
 Each lighthouse that made the cut was selected for its distinctive visual appeal, for the dramatic impact of its setting and for its popularity with photographers.
 We’ll start our tour of these beautiful beacons on Maine’s northern Bold Coast and follow New England’s shore south.
-Visiting all 10 in one road trip would be unforgettable.Continue to 2 of 11 below.
+Visiting all 10 in one road trip would take days, but it would be unforgettable.Continue to 2 of 11 below.

 02 of 11

 Lubec, Maine, is home to America's only candy cane-striped lighthouse.
 West Quoddy Head Light, which marks the entrance to Passamaquoddy Bay, has the distinction of standing on the easternmost point of land in the United States.
 Each day in America dawns here, and sunrise is a popular time for photographers to capture images of this still-active light station.
 The first lighthouse was built on this perilous cliff in 1808.
 Since the current lighthouse was constructed in 1858, it has sported anywhere from six to eight red stripes.

 Location: West Quoddy Head Light is located within Quoddy Head State Park at 973 South Lubec Road in Lubec, Maine.